Consumer Medicine Information

 St John's Wort

-Your doctor may wish to do some heart tests such as an electrocardiogram (ECG) or blood tests if you are using either of these
+Your doctor may do some tests such as an electrocardiogram (ECG) or blood tests if you are taking either of these medicines

 Medicines used to prevent blood clotting such as anti-coagulants and platelet inhibitors

 Indinavir for viral infections

 Antibiotics such as erythromycin and linezolid for bacterial infections

 You may need to use different amounts of your medicine, or you may need to take different medicines.
 Your doctor will advise

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while this medicine.